wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-sql.md

 ![Customize Recovery Plan](./media/site-recovery-sql/customize-rp.png)

-#### Failover
+#### 4. Failover

 Different failover options are available once an Availability Group has been added to a Recovery Plan.

 ##### Planned Failover

 Planned Failover implies a no data loss failover.
-To achieve that SQL Availability Group’s Availability Mode is first set to Synchronous and then a failover is triggered to make the availability group Primary on to the virtual machine provided while adding the availability group to ASR.
+To achieve that SQL Availability Group's Availability Mode is first set to Synchronous and then a failover is triggered to make the availability group Primary on to the virtual machine provided while adding the availability group to ASR.
 Once the failover is complete, Availability Mode is set to the same value as it was before the planned failover was triggered.

 ##### Unplanned Failover